serdarakyol/calculator/README.md

         Prepares the report to send the developer for debugging
 ```
  That tool helps to developers to run the application without any problem.

+ # Extra
+ You can find JAR file, report file and unit test coverage file in [here](https://github.com/serdarakyol/calculator/actions/runs/4753422158).
+It can stay there max 1 day.
+If you would like to generate these, you can directly run `calculator` helper script.